 Notice is hereby given that by virtue of the Solar Recordation Act, the holders of any interest in property described above as having been mailed notice must record a declaration, with the county clerk in each county in which solar right recordation has been filed, contesting the claimed solar right within sixty days, or the solar right shall be fully vested.
-Witness hand and seal this ... day of 19 ...
+Witness [Name of person]set his hand and seal this day of , [year][Document must be notarized].